12th man (football): Texas A&M

-The first known instance of Texas A&M referring to its fanbase as the "12th Man" is contained on page 17 of the November 25, 1921 edition of The Battalion, the Texas A&M campus newspaper.
+The first known instance of Texas A&M referring to its fanbase as the "12th Man" is contained on page 17 of the November 25, 1921, edition of The Battalion, the Texas A&M campus newspaper.
 Ever since the day E. King Gill left the stands in 1922, the entire student body has stood throughout the game to symbolize their "readiness, desire, and enthusiasm" to take the field if needed.
 A statue of E. King Gill stands on the campus.

 Football coach Jackie Sherrill created the "12th Man Kick-Off Team" in the 1980s, composed of non-athletic scholarship students who tried out for the team.
 Coach Sherrill has written a book entitled "No Experience Required" which details this team and the tradition.
 These students were placed on the roster for the sole purpose of kickoffs.
 The squad was nicknamed "the suicide squad".
 These students often had little regard for their safety and were determined to make a tackle at any cost.
 The 12th Man Kick-Off Team was extremely successful and eventually held opponents to one of the lowest yards-per-return average in the league during kickoffs.
 Later, head coach R. C. Slocum changed the team to allow only one representative of the 12th Man on the kick off team who wears uniform number 12.
 The player is chosen based on the level of determination and hard work shown in practices.
 Under Dennis Franchione, the 12th Man Kick-Off Team composed of walk-ons was brought back, though used only rarely when the team was up by quite a few points.

 On June 30, 2014, Texas A&M bought the domain name 12thman.com, which then became its official athletics website.

-Washington Commanders
+Washington Redskins

 In 1986, the Washington Redskins (now known as the Washington Commanders) released a video entitled "Thanks to the 12th Man".
-A blogger on NFL.com considered it to be among the worst sports videos of all time.